deep-learning-mit/staging/_posts/2023-11-09-eunhae-project.md

 ## Open questions

+1. Is the research approach of looking into the "MemoryBank" concept based on a very recent paper and expanding it a good direction for this project?
-1. How can I scope the project so it's feasible in 4-5 weeks?
+2. How can I scope the project so it's feasible in 4-5 weeks?
 What are some specific ideas on how I could scope down if needed?
-2. Would there be a scenario where I could forego the experimentation but still be able to fulfill the requirements of the project (mostly due to sake of time)?
+3. Would there be a scenario where I could forego the experimentation but still be able to fulfill the requirements of the project (mostly due to sake of time)?

 <!-- ## Appendix -->